 It is not expected that a Fellow will complete a full technology development project (from concept to commercialisation) as such projects may take many years from initiation.
 Fellows will experience the key components of the development pathway as an introduction to the range of skills and attributes necessary for successful evolution of an initial idea to a technology that brings patient and system benefits.
 Fellows will be partnered with appropriate mentors who will be experts in their fields.

 Within the application form, applicants will be asked to provide a short summary of a technology innovation project that they would wish to undertake.
-The project focus must include an aspect that is relevant to people living with and beyond cancer and ideally synergises with one of D4D’s clinical themes (Diabetes, Renal Technology and Long-Term Neurological Conditions).
+The project focus must include an aspect that is relevant to delivering benefits through the development and use of innovative digital technologies for diagnosis, monitoring or management of long term conditions to help people to live their lives well, for longer.
+Ideally it should have some synergy with one of D4D’s clinical themes (Diabetes, Renal Technology and Long-Term Neurological Conditions) or cross-cutting themes (Assistive Technology & Connected Healthcare, Rehabilitation Technologies, or Human Factors).
 Applicants, and their departments, will be asked whether they would be open to adaptation or substitution of their submitted project in the event that it is not assessed as being suitable.
 Applicants are not required to have developed technologies previously, but successful applicants will be expected to have demonstrated passion and aspiration for improving healthcare technology for patient and system benefit.

 Experience to be gained on the Fellowship

-- Appreciation of governance & risk management frameworks for medical technologies
+- Appreciation of governance and risk management frameworks for medical technologies.

-- Enhancement of communication skills for respectful, inclusive, meaningful and empathetic conversations with patients with ‘lived experience’ with cancer
+- Enhancement of communication skills for respectful, inclusive, meaningful and empathetic conversations with patients.